This page contains information about the cemetery at Kamo.

 The cemetery today

 This cemetery has now reached burial capacity but ash burial plots are still available.
-Memorial trees and roses are also available in this cemetery; our team would be happy to help with further detail.
+Memorial trees are also available in this cemetery; our team would be happy to help with further detail.

 To view a map of the cemetery, follow the link below.